GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy2-sample/README.md

-# PGAdapter and SQLAlchemy
+# PGAdapter and SQLAlchemy 2.x

-PGAdapter has experimental support for [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/index.html) with the `psycopg2` driver.
-This document shows how to use this sample application, and lists the limitations when working with `SQLAlchemy` with PGAdapter.
+PGAdapter has experimental support for [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/) with the `psycopg` driver.
+This document shows how to use this sample application, and lists the limitations when working with `SQLAlchemy 2.x` with PGAdapter.

-The [sample.py](sample.py) file contains a sample application using `SQLAlchemy` with PGAdapter.
-Use this as a reference for features of `SQLAlchemy` that are supported with PGAdapter.
-This sample assumes that the reader is familiar with `SQLAlchemy`, and it is not intended as a tutorial for how to use `SQLAlchemy` in general.
+The [sample.py](sample.py) file contains a sample application using `SQLAlchemy 2.x` with PGAdapter.
+Use this as a reference for features of `SQLAlchemy 2.x` that are supported with PGAdapter.
+This sample assumes that the reader is familiar with `SQLAlchemy 2.x`, and it is not intended as a tutorial for how to use `SQLAlchemy` in general.

-See [Limitations](#limitations) for a full list of known limitations when working with `SQLAlchemy`.
+See [Limitations](#limitations) for a full list of known limitations when working with `SQLAlchemy 2.x`.

 ## Start PGAdapter
 You must start PGAdapter before you can run the sample.
 The following command shows how to start PGAdapter using the